FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/what-the-fvm-unlocks.md

 - Futures and derivatives on storage that compose in DeFi fashion
 - Conditional loans for sector pledging

-If you have a great use case idea/suggestion, join the discussion on the FVM forum [here](https://github.com/filecoin-project/community/discussions/categories/developers)!
+If you have a great use case idea/suggestion, join the discussion [on the FVM forum](https://github.com/filecoin-project/community/discussions/categories/developers)!

 ## How Will This Be Possible